OnurYilmazGit/happybirthday.com_v2/README.md

 Step 5: Run `npm start`

-* The application automatically run in your default browser after couple of second.
+* The app will run automatically in your default browser after a few seconds.

 ### Usage Scenarios
 **Scenario 1:** Navigation to register page